Costing Techniques in Apparel Industry

 6. Target costing:

 Costs change with production scale and experience.
 They can also change as a result of a concentrated effort by the company’s designers, engineers and purchasing department to reduce them.
 Many Japanese companies use a method called Target costing.
 Firstly they use market research to establish a new product’s desired functions.
 Then they determine the price at which the product will sell given its appeal & competitor’s price.
 They eliminate the desired profit margin from this price and this leaves the target cost they must achieve.
-Next, the firm examines each cost element – design, engineering, garment manufacturing, sales and break them down into further components, looking for ways to reengineer components, eliminate functions and bring down the supplier costs.
+Next, the firm examines each cost element – design, textile engineering, garment manufacturing, sales and break them down into further components, looking for ways to reengineer components, eliminate functions and bring down the supplier costs.
 The objective is to bring the final cost projections into the target cost range.
 If they cannot succeed, they may decide against developing the product because it could not sell for the target price & make the target profit.
 When they can succeed, profits are likely to follow.

 Requirements of a Good Costing System: